-New to hooping?
-Need some tips to keep the hoop spinning on your waist?
-Here are 5 tips that are going to help you have the most fun with your waist hooping and prepare you for even more playful tricks and dance with your hoop.
+Grab your hoop.
+Here are 5 tips for having the most fun with your waist hooping and prepare you for even more playful tricks.

 Before starting any hooping adventure, you must have the right size hoop.
 If you are an adult, a kid’s hoop is too small.